petersulyok/diskinfo/docs/source/intro.rst

      python -m diskinfo.demo

 .. image:: https://github.com/petersulyok/diskinfo/raw/main/docs/diskinfo_rich_demo.png

-(please note the `rich <https://pypi.org/project/rich/>`_ Python library needs to be installed for this colorful demo)
+Please note that `rich <https://pypi.org/project/rich/>`_ Python library needs to be installed for this colorful demo.

 How to use
 ----------